-This pear hazelnut crumble is a very healthy dessert filled with superfood pears, coconut oil, oats and the hazelnuts which go so well with the pears making it extra delicious.
+This pear hazelnut crumble is a very healthy dessert filled with superfood pears, coconut oil, oats, and the hazelnuts which go so well with the pears making it extra delicious.

 In the fall I picked so many pears from a friend’s tree that I had to get creative and this is one very yummy result.
 My pear hazelnut crumble really is delicious.

 All of the ingredients I used have great health benefits too.
-Learn a little about them.

 Pears have more nutrients per calorie than calories per nutrient (surprising since they are so sweet).
 They are what I call a Smart Carb. and are a good source of dietary fiber, vitamin C, copper & vitamin K. They are often considered a hypoallergenic fruit that is less likely to produce an adverse response than other fruits by healthcare practitioners making them a great first fruit fed to infants as a safe way to start.